NSProgrammer/ZipUtilities/README.md

 Since _ZipUtilities_ takes a modular approach for compression methods, adding support for additional compression encoders and decoders is very straightforward.
 You simply implement the `NOZCompressionEncoder` and `NOZCompressionDecoder` protocols and register them with the related `NOZCompressionMethod` with `NOZUpdateCompressionMethodEncoder(method,encoder)` and `NOZUpdateCompressionMethodDecoder(method,decoder)`.
 For instance, you might want to add _BZIP2_ support: just implement `MyBZIP2Encoder<NOZCompressionEncoder>` and `MyBZIP2Decoder<NOZCompressionDecoder>` and update the know encoders and decoders for `NOZCompressionMethodBZip2` in _ZipUtilities_ before you start zipping or unzipping with `NOZUpdateCompressionMethodEncoder` and `NOZUpdateCompressionMethodDecoder`.

 ## History

+### 1.4.1  (Sep 6, 2015) - Nolan O'Brien

+- Fix race condition with cancelling
+- Change runStep: method to runStep:error: for better consistency and Swift compatibility

 ### 1.4.0  (Sep 5, 2015) - Ashton Williams